 If you do not have root rights on your server, the following steps are required to install ConfTool on a shared server.
 Please note that you might experience problems sending e-mails or uploading (large) files on these servers, as the server configuration of your provider might restrict some PHP options.
 In such a case please contact your provider.

-- Ask for a license, then download the installation file.
+- Ask for a ConfTool license, then download the installation file.
 Unpack it (e.g. using 7-Zip) into a folder with a distinct name.
+The installation pack contains 7 folders: classes, etc, htdocs, install, lib, pages, uploads.

-- Continue to install the MySQL database.
-Most providers of shared servers offer a web interface where you can create a new database.
-Write down the name of the host, the name of the database, the database user and the password.
-This data will later be needed for the main configuration file "etc/conftool.conf.php" (see step 11).
+- Log in on the page of your webhoster and create a MySQL database for your ConfTool installation.
+Make a note of the database name, the database user name and the selected password.
+This data will be needed later for the main configuration file "etc/conftool.conf.php" (see step 1).

-- Use your FTP client to create two ConfTool directories:
+- Connect to your webspace using an SFTP client and create two ConfTool directories:

-ii.
-The other directory should be in a place that is not accessible via web browser.
+- The other directory should be in a place that is not accessible via web browser.
 In contrast, we call this the "hidden" directory.
-This might be e.g. the home directory which your FTP access offers.
-If your FTP home directory is accessible, create a second directory, e.g.,"conftool_hidden" and protect it by an ".htaccess" file with the following single line:
+This might be e.g. the home directory which your SFTP access offers.
+If your SFTP home directory is accessible, create a second directory, e.g.,"conftool_hidden" and protect it by an ".htaccess" file with the following single line:

 - Copy the contents of the folder conftool/htdocs to your "public" folder and use the same path for this new folder.
 Now the files index.php, imprint.php etc. should be directly accessible with your web browser.
 Calling them with your browser will still show an error message, as the installation is not yet complete.